sbgraves237/Ecfun/cran-comments.md

 # GitHub Action for R-release on Windows, which could not find a secondary dependency (curl) found by all other platforms.

+# win_oldrelease complained of "(possibly) invalid URLs" that work otherwise.

 # Ecfun 0.3-1 (2022-10-04)
 ## R CMD check results